 A commitment-driven approach is an alternative way to plan an iteration.
 Commitment-driven iteration planning involves many of the same steps as velocity-driven iteration planning.
 However, rather than creating an iteration plan that uses the yesterday’s weather idea to determine how many story points or ideal days should be planned into the current iteration, the team is asked to add stories to the iteration one by one until they can commit to completing no more.

 So what happens when a three point story is tasked out and comes to ten hours, and a five point story is tasked out and comes to nine?
 Often times the first inclination of the team is to inflate the three point story.
 Especially interesting is that almost no one suggests to shrink the estimate of the five point story.
 Again, we should expect that some three point stories will take the same amount of time to complete as some five point stories, but in the end this will even out.

 Again from Mike Cohn’s Agile Estimating and Planning

 What’s happened here is that velocity is the great equalizer.
 Because the estimate for each feature is made relative to the estimates for other features, it does not matter if our estimates are correct, a little incorrect, or a lot incorrect.
 What matters is that they are consistent.
 We cannot simply roll a die and assign that number as the estimate to a feature.
 However, as long as we are consistent with our estimates, measuring velocity over the first few iterations will allow us to hone in on a reliable schedule.

 As the team complete more and more sprints, developers will come across three point stories that are a little larger than average and five point stories that are a little smaller than average.
-Between our bell curve distributions and velocity acting as the great equalizer, over time, the bumps in the estimations will smooth out and the desire to re-estimate stories will fade.
+Between our bell curve distributions and velocity acting as the great equalizer, over time, the bumps in the estimations will smooth out and the desire to spend time re-estimating user stories will go away.